jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-08-24-configuring_microsoft_remote_desktop.md

 ## Conclusion

 The availability of Microsoft Remote Desktop as a standalone installer is a significant improvement for System Administrators, simplifying the deployment and management of this essential tool.
-By using the standalone installer and leveraging Microsoft AutoUpdate, administrators can ensure that their systems remain up-to-date and secure, all while streamlining the overall management process.
+By using the standalone installer and leveraging Microsoft AutoUpdate, administrators can ensure that their systems remain up-to-date and secure, all while streamlining the overall management processes.

 <br>